 Please know too that a team that performs poorly doesn’t mean a sponsorship deal follows suit.
 A well-constructed sponsorship deal can be impervious to a bad team.
 That’s just one reason to get professional help with your investment.
 Just like buying stocks, you can go it alone or you can get help to be more successful.

-Not to overstate the obvious but a team that is performing well, particularly in the Phoenix market, will benefit from greater fan engagement.
+Not to overstate the obvious but a team that is performing well, particularly in Phoenix’s sports market, will benefit from greater fan engagement.
 Greater fan engagement will most certainly have a positive impact on your sponsorship.
 As we look forward to the coming year, there are lots more positives than you might think.

 Let’s start in Tempe where Sun Devil basketball … yes, basketball is playing a great brand of the game.
 The Sun Devils move the ball, shoot the ball (kind of) and defend the basket well enough to be 9-3 against a respectable non-conference schedule that includes a signature win over a number one ranked Kansas team.
 Coach Bobby Hurley has ASU on track to back to back tournament berths and greater notoriety for the program that’s long overdue.